Mature Masculine

 Devotion

 Devotion is the capacity to commit deeply and stay faithful—to choose someone or something in love and keep choosing it through difficulty, boredom, and the temptation of novelty.
-It's not obligation or possession; it's love that has depth because it has chosen to stay, even when it's difficult and demanding.
+It is not obligation or possession.
+It is love that has depth because it has chosen to stay, even when staying is difficult and demanding.

 This is the Infinite Player archetype at maturity.
 The Mature Infinite Player knows that charm without devotion is shallow—seduction without substance.
-The Infinite Player can attract and delight, but he can also commit and stay, so the bond has a chance to become something real.
+He can attract and delight, but he can also commit and stay, so the bond has a chance to become something real.

 Devotion and the Infinite Player

 Toward a person: We commit to someone and stay committed.
-We don't keep one foot out the door.
+We do not keep one foot out the door.
 We choose them again and again, through the difficulties of real relationship, weathering boredom and the slow seasons together with patience and presence.

 Toward a path: We commit to something beyond momentary pleasure—a relationship, a craft, a purpose.
-We stay with it long enough to go deep, even when progress seems slow or invisible, even when nothing appears to be happening.
+We stay with it long enough to go deep, even when progress seems slow or invisible.

 Toward ourselves: We stay faithful to our own growth.
-We don't abandon ourselves when things get hard.
-We keep showing up for our own life, keeping at it even when it feels uncomfortable and uncertain, even when we'd rather quit.
+We do not abandon ourselves when things get hard.
+We keep showing up for our own life, even when it feels uncomfortable and uncertain, even when we would rather quit.

-A Mature Infinite Player doesn't confuse devotion with possession or obligation.
+A Mature Infinite Player does not confuse devotion with possession or obligation.
 His commitment is freely chosen and freely renewed.
 He stays because he wants to, not because he has to.

 The Feel of Devotion

-When devotion is genuine, there's a particular quality to it.
+When devotion is genuine, there is a particular quality to it.
 It feels chosen rather than obligated, alive rather than dead.

 True devotion has depth built into it.
-It's not the shallow excitement of novelty but the rich satisfaction of knowing something or someone well, finding things we missed the first hundred times.
+It is not the shallow excitement of novelty but the rich satisfaction of knowing something or someone well, finding things we missed the first hundred times.

-There's also a quality of rest in devotion.
-We're not constantly looking for something better, not haunted by doubts about whether we chose correctly.
+There is also a quality of rest in devotion.
+We are not looking for something better, not haunted by doubts about whether we chose correctly.
 We can settle into the work of going deeper.
 Devotion comes when we are willing to love deeply and commit to that love with ferocity and a heart in service.

 Devotion and Freedom